 Explore Stories From Others

 We invite you to explore and be inspired by stories from your global colleagues at the AI World Inquiry YouTube channel.

 The Inspiration Behind Our Call for Stories

 The groundbreaking ideas of Appreciative Inquiry grew out of David Cooperrider's excitement about the possibilities for innovation and the positive organizational potential he observed during his dissertation research in the early 1980s at Case Western Reserve University.
-During the '90s the GEM Initiative became a living laboratory for sowing the seeds of AI around the globe, touching the lives of more than 1000 NGO leaders from over 200 organizations in at least 52 countries, jump-starting the "positive revolution in change."
+During the '90s, the GEM Initiative became a living laboratory for sowing the seeds of AI around the globe, touching the lives of more than 1000 NGO leaders from over 200 organizations in at least 52 countries and jump-starting the "positive revolution in change."
 At the same time, several early adopters of AI were introducing it to corporate and government leaders, and a host of Organization Development practitioners and consultants around the world.
-We know that AI has wings that now span the globe in almost any country one can name.
+We know that Appreciate Inquiry has wings that now span the globe in almost every country.
 The time is ripe for a World Inquiry to explore the impact AI has had on the lives and work of those who have been touched by this global paradigm shift.